 445 nanometers appears to most people as a very deep pure blue or as a violet-blue, depending on intensity and viewing conditions.

-Output power of these is very high - typically .5 to 1 watt, and 1.4 watts appears likely to have been achieved.
+Output power of these is usually very high - typically a few hundred miliwatts to over 1 watt, and over 2 watts has been achieved.
 When a narrow laser beam has .5 watt or more of laser radiation, the laser is a Class IV one, the highest classification.

 MAJOR UPDATE 9/28-2010 - Craig Johnson reviews one of these here.